pdang411/DOCKER-CHATOPENAI/README.md

 Gradio app Chat with OpenAI

-Please download and set up docker desktop WINDOW,MAC OS,LINUX
+Please download and set up docker desktop WINDOW,MAC OS,LINUX.

+Please make sure Docker desktop is open ready to build Docker images.

-IN CDM or Terminal of your code file
+In CDM or Terminal of your code file

 CD open1